amckinnell/RubyMineTips/Palua-App.md

 Out of the box OS X uses function keys to perform various useful tasks.
 To use function keys in RubyMine you have to also hold down the ```Fn``` button.

-The Palua App lets function keys be invoked without holding the function key down in RubyMine while leaving the default behaviour intact everywhere else.
+The Palua App lets function keys be invoked without holding the function key down when RubyMine is active while leaving the default behaviour intact everywhere else.

 **Mechanism**